-Reconnaissance Cruise -

-- Trawls were completed at three sites, MC685, MC548 and AT209.
-Two box cores were collected at site WR265. - The number of survey photos captured with the bottom in view (BIV) was 10,922. - Site characterization and evaluation was completed on 24 sites.

-DCCC Cruise -

-- Multiple dives were made at four sites and the geology, geochemistry, microbiology and biology of the sites thoroughly characterized. - Longer-term studies were established at these sites to determine growth rates of some of the animals, monitor for visitation by mobile deep-sea fauna such as larger fishes and crabs, and follow the fine scale changes in seepage patterns and community composition (Figure 1). - A camera dedicated to taking down-looking pictures was used to construct mosaics of any new animal communities discovered. - Push cores were collected for geological, geochemical, and microbial analyses and for the study of some of the tiny animals that may live between the sand grains at the deep seep sites. - A chemical analyzer was used to characterize new habitats. - Collections for study of the larger animals that live at the sites was begun. - Communities with full mosaics were revisited and chemical analyzers used to characterize the chemistry in and around individual animals identified in the images. - Quantitative collections of other tubeworm communities, mussel beds, and clam beds were made using specialized collection tools built specifically for this task. - Ten nighttime trawls were completed. - Traps and cameras were used to capture and identify the visitors to the seep and coral communities being studied to aid in characterizing the more mobile fauna around the sites. - A rotary camera, left on the bottom for up to a year, is housed in a special glass tube and periodically "wakes up" to take 12 consecutive pictures as it rotates on a turntable. - More than 14,000 down-camera and 400 macro images were recorded. - Acoustic Doppler Current Profilers (ADCP) were operated on station and with the ship underway to obtain an integrated picture of current direction and velocity in the upper 1,000 m of the water column.
+Reconnaissance Cruise - Trawls were completed at three sites, MC685, MC548 and AT209.
+Two box cores were collected at site WR265, survey photos captured with the bottom in view (BIV) were 10,922, site characterization and evaluation was completed on 24 sites.
+DCCC Cruise - Multiple dives were made at four sites and the geology, geochemistry, microbiology and biology of the sites thoroughly characterized using growth rate analysis.
+Push cores were collected for geological, geochemical, and microbial analyses, chemical analysis, quantitative collections of other tubeworm communities, mussel beds, and clam beds were made.
+Trawls were completed, traps and cameras were used to capture and identify the visitors to the seep and coral communities.
+A rotary camera was left on the bottom for up to a year.
+More than 14,000 down-camera and 400 macro images were recorded.
+DCR2 - Sixteen dives with the ROV JASON provided essential information on the ecology and biodiversity of these deep-sea communities.